lax1dude/origin-blacklist-1.8/README.md

-# Origin Blacklist for EaglercraftXBungee 1.8
+# Origin Blacklist for EaglercraftXBungee and EaglercraftXVelocity 1.8

-### This plugin can be used to add the "Origin Blacklist" feature from Eaglercraft 1.5.2 to you EaglercraftXBungee 1.8 server.
+### This plugin can be used to add the "Origin Blacklist" feature from Eaglercraft 1.5.2 to you EaglercraftXBungee or EaglercraftXVelocity 1.8 server.
 Fully compatible with old 1.5.2 config files.

 ## Features